The home front: Virus stalks nurses after they leave work | WTOP

 She had just given birth to her youngest son, Arshan, prematurely and was supposed to return to work as a nurse on Valentine’s Day.

-The coronavirus pandemic was slowly making its way to the United States.
-Information was scarce.
-The effects of the virus on babies, especially ones born premature, was unknown.
+The coronavirus pandemic was slowly making its way to the United States and information was scarce.

 Michel took six weeks of unpaid maternity leave to buy time.
-She started a new job at St. Jude’s in March, returning to a field very different from the one she had left before giving birth.
-Now, she doubles up on purple gloves and seals her cellphone and IDs in plastic.
+She started a new job at St. Jude’s in March, returning to a very different field.

-“I cry almost every night,” she said.
-“If it was only about me, it would be a different story.”

 “I love them to death but did we make a mistake, having kids and bringing them into this world?”
 Michel pauses.
 “I never doubted before.”